A family-centred approach: what is it?

 - Try not to make assumptions about what parents ‘need to know’.
 Talk with parents about their goals and the sort of information they’re looking for.

 - Provide support without judging.
-For example, instead of saying ‘You shouldn’t yell at Tommy when he doesn’t listen’, you can say ‘I understand that you’re tired and this can make it harder to be patient.
+For example, instead of saying ‘You shouldn’t yell at Tommy when he doesn’t listen’, you could say ‘I understand that you’re tired and this can make it hard to be patient.
 Let’s look at how we can help Tommy respond’.